Eldaste/ChimechoBot/README.md

 .save - Saves the current configuration on a per user basis.

 .ring - Opens a new Queue using the user's saved settings if available

+.help - Displays a list of commands.
+Not all commands are listed.
+Mod only commands and commands for server matinence are not shown.

 Bot can be tried out here https://discord.gg/44j5GBg